mehmet-ozdemir00/transit_alert_management_system/README.md

 # 🚍 Public Transport Tracking & Alert System
 A real-time tracking and notification system for public transit.
-Built using AWS services like Lambda, API Gateway, DynamoDB, SNS, and Cognito.
+Built using AWS services like Lambda, API Gateway, DynamoDB, SNS, Cognito, S3, and CloudFormation.

 # 🚀 Features